Skip to content

 • AWS Linux 2023

-2. Database Setup - Create database and user
+2. Database setup: create the database and user

-3. Application Installation - Clone repository and configure
+3. Application installation: clone the repository and configure

-4. Web Server Configuration - Setup Apache virtual host
+4. Web server configuration: set up the Apache virtual host

 Create a dedicated database and user for rConfig.